 “For behold, I reveal unto you a new and an everlasting covenant; and if ye abide not that covenant, then are ye damned; for no one can reject this covenant and be permitted to enter into my glory.”
 Doctrine and Covenants 132:4 LdS

 There is a lot of confusion in regards to this section of the Doctrine and Covenants.
-Extreme fundamentalist Latter Day Saints use it as an excuse to control women, and husbands through their wives.
-Other fundamentalists use it to pretend polygamy is mandatory for salvation and exaltation.
-Other more mainstream Latter Day Saint denominations use it to seal marriages, claiming that we cannot be exalted without a spouse.
-And, each pretends to be the only branch of our shared faith with these keys.
+Some sadly use it as an excuse to control women, and husbands through their wives.
+Other groups may use it to state polygamy is mandatory for salvation and/or exaltation.
+More mainstream Latter Day Saint denominations use it to point towards their theologies on sealing marriages, some claiming that we cannot be exalted without a spouse.
+And, many of these pretend to be the only branch of our shared faith with these keys.
+Can they all have the sealing keys?

 However, there are a few problems with these ideas.
 The most important issue is the statement “And I have appointed unto my servant Joseph Smith Jr. to hold this power in the last days, and there is never but one on the earth at a time, on whom this power and the Keys of this Priesthood is conferred.”
 Joseph Smith Jr. died a martyr’s death, taking these keys with him.
 None of the other members of the First Presidency hand them, nor the twelve apostles.
 He took these keys then to his grave.